EpochStudio/Galaxies-ToS-Privacy/ToS.md

 ## Service Guidelines and Restrictions

 ### A) Content Posting
 Our "Service" allows you to post, link, store and otherwise make available certain information, text or material ("Content").
 You are **fully** responsible for the data you chose to share on your profile, and we, the "Service" provider, will take no responsibility for the information you share.
-However, we reserve the rights to take any action against your "Content" and your access to the "service", if it/they include(s) but not limited to the following:
+However, we reserve the rights to take any action against your "Content" and revoke your access to the "service", if it/they include(s) but not limited to the following:

 - "Content" involving harassment;
 - "Content" referenced by/directly pointed towards NSFW (Not Safe For Work) content;